ryansheehy0/Neo-C/possible_features.md

 ## Low probably
 - Inline functions should still be allowed to use curly brackets?
+- No operator overloading.
+	- This can create really confusing code.
+Confuses what's built into the language and what comes from a library.
+	- What could this possibly take away from the language?

 ## Working on it
 - Negative array indexing